Policy Against Harassment and Sex Discrimination

 • Conduct of a sexualized nature, such as unwanted conduct expressing sexual attraction or involving sexual activity (e.g., “sexual conduct”); sexual attention; or discussing or displaying visual depictions of sex acts or sexual remarks.

-• Non-sexual conduct based on sex, such as sex-based epithets; sexist comments (such as remarks that a certain sex does not belong in management or in a particular profession); facially sex-neutral offensive conduct motivated by sex (such as bullying directed toward individuals of one gender but not other genders); or offensive jokes or teasing about sexual orientation or gender identity.
+• Non-sexual conduct based on sex, such as sex-based epithets; sexist comments (such as remarks that a certain sex does not belong in management or in a particular profession); facially sex-neutral offensive conduct motivated by sex (such as bullying); or offensive jokes or teasing about sexual orientation or gender identity.

 3. Sexual Assault.
-Sexual assault is a term that refers to the crimes of rape, fondling, incest, and statutory rape.
+Sexual assault is an umbrella term that refers to the four specific Clery offenses.

-1. Rape: Penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the complainant.
+1. Sexual Assault.
+Penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the complainant.

 4. Dating Violence.
 Violence committed by a person (i) who is or has been in a social relationship of a romantic or intimate nature with the victim and (ii) where the existence of such a relationship shall be determined based on a consideration of the following factors: The length of the relationship; the type of relationship; and the frequency of interaction between the persons involved in the relationship.
 For the purposes of this definition, dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating violence does not include acts covered under the definition of domestic violence.